BarisAlbayrakIEEE/StructuralAnalysis/README.md

 3. Data & Persistency: Client-server MySQL
 4. Performance: An HPC distributed by a server

+The discussions up to here help us to make decisions about the software architecture.
+However, there remains some gaps in the architecture mostly related with the core framework.
+These will be covered in the following chapters.

+The concepts to satisfy some of the above requirements have already been discussed:
+1. The company would provide sufficient resources of processors and servers: **An HPC with a local server**
+2. The SAA will have DBs: **Client-server MySQL**
+3. The SAA will manage the configuration issues: **Multi-user model**

+3. The SAA will define a UI form for each type:
+4. The SAA will contain a graphics display for the FE model.
+6. The SAA will provide a plugin style extensibility in terms of SCs, SAs, SARs and SAMMs.

+while some other needs more analyses.
+2. The SAA will manage and process large data:

+Lets summarize the above requirements and decissions to see an initial shape of the architecture:
+- Initial customer requirements:
+1. The types required by the SAA are mainly classified as SCs, FMs, SAs and SARs.
+2. In addition to the above types, the SAA needs some auxilary data (e.g. material, geometry and loading).
+3. Each group may contain hundreds of types.
+4. There exist *dependency relationships* between the types.
+5. The SAA needs an interface with the FE software.

+The requirements provide an initial overview of the application.
+However, most of them are too general and abstract.
+I will generate the solid requirements list based on this basis considering the software architecture and design.

 ## 3. Software Architecture <a id='sec3'></a>